Processing Entangled Links Into Secure Cryptographic Keys: System Model and Problem Formulation

 \subsection{Entangled Link Generation}

 The first step before the quantum states can be processed is the distribution of such states between the end nodes A and B. To do so, we begin with an arbitrary party that locally creates a bipartite entangled quantum system.
-In our case, we assume, like many others within the literature, the Bell pair
+We assume, like many others within the literature, the Bell pair

-In the next step, this Bell state needs to be transmitted over a quantum channel to the receivers A and B. In reality this distribution unavoidably takes place over a noisy quantum channel and also, due to the fact that the quantum channel is not protected, enables Eve to interact with the quantum system, i.e., to attack the transmission.
+where $\mathcal{H}_{AB}$ is the joint Hilbert space of A and B. In the next step, this Bell state needs to be transmitted over a quantum channel to the receivers A and B. In reality this distribution unavoidably takes place over a noisy quantum channel and also, due to the fact that the quantum channel is public, enables Eve to interact with the quantum system, i.e., to attack the transmission.
 We denote the received noisy, potentially attacked and most likely mixed state at A and B as $\varrho_{AB}^0$.
-As the legitimate receivers A and B have no way of determine which of the perturbations of the received quantum system $\varrho_{AB}^0$ from the perfect Bell state $\ket{\Phi^+}$ can be accounted to interactions with the environment in the form of noise and which are due to the potential attack of E, we assume the worst case, i.e., that all deviations are due to E. This means that after the distribution, there exists a pure quantum state $\varrho_{ABE}$ that is a purification of $\varrho_{AB}^0$ such that $\tr_E[{\varrho_{ABE}}] = \varrho_{AB}^0$.
+The legitimate receivers A and B have no way to determine which of the perturbations of the received quantum system $\varrho_{AB}^0$ (compared to the perfect Bell state $\ket{\Phi^+}$) can be accounted to interactions with the environment in the form of noise and which to the potential attack of E. Therefore, we assume the worst case, i.e., that all deviations are caused by E interacting with the system.
+This means that after the distribution, there exists a pure quantum state $\varrho_{ABE}$ that is a purification of $\varrho_{AB}^0$ such that $\tr_E[{\varrho_{ABE}}] = \varrho_{AB}^0$.

 We assume the initially distributed state $\varrho_{AB}^0$ between A and B to be in the form of a Werner state \cite{Werner1989}